angular/angular/TOOLS_DART.md

 }
 ```

-When you run that code, you'll see a list of types that Angular
+When you run that code (in Dartium or another browser),
-can inject but hasn't needed to.
+you'll see a list of types that Angular _can_ inject but hasn't needed to.
-Consider removing those types or their @Component/@Injectable annotation
+Consider removing those types or their `@Component`/`@Injectable` annotation
 to decrease your app's code size.

-Two conditions must be true for `listUnusedKeys()` to return helpful data:
+Three conditions must be true for `listUnusedKeys()` to return helpful data:

 1. The angular2 transformer must run on the app.
 2. If you're running a JavaScript version of the app,
    the app must not be minified, so that the names are readable.
+3. You must exercise your app in as many ways as possible
+   before calling `listUnusedKeys()`.
+   Otherwise, you might get false positives:
+   keys that haven't been used only because you didn't exercise
+   the relevant feature of the app.

 To run the angular2 transformer, first specify it in `pubspec.yaml`: